 Tip #3: Be aware if you plan to alter the fabric

 If altering our fabric (which is not recommended), pay careful attention to the materials or chemicals that you use.
-For example, painting on our fabric or dyeing the fabric using non-flame retardant paint or dye could cause a Fire Marshal render your fabric unsafe as a fire hazard.
-Sewing other fabrics onto ours may also cause problems, if the other fabric is not flame retardant.
+For example, painting on our fabric or dyeing the fabric using could cause a Fire Marshal render your fabric as an unsafe fire hazard.
+Sewing other fabrics onto ours may also cause issues, if the other fabric is not flame retardant.
 Remember, the Fire Marshal will want to see that all portions meet their fire code requirements.
 Be sure to keep your fabric clean and to follow proper laundering instructions.

 Tip #4 : If in doubt, test the fabric

 If you are unsure about the flame retardant nature of your fabric, you could cut a piece off and perform a field test in a controlled environment.
-To be absolutely safe, consult your local fire department about the proper way to field test your fabric.
+To be absolutely safe, consult your local fire department about the proper way to field test your fabric, or even better, check to see if they would be willing to perform the test.

 Tip #5: Keep records of all fabric treatments